Skip to content

 kubectl logs -f deploy/mistral-7b-release-lorax

 The chart creates a Deployment (one replica by default) and a ClusterIP Service listening on port 80.
-The first startup downloads the base model from Hugging Face and loads it into GPU memory—this can take a few minutes depending on your network and GPU.
+The first startup downloads the base model from Hugging Face and loads it into GPU memory, which can take a few minutes depending on your network and GPU.
 Subsequent restarts reuse the cached weights from the persistent volume.

 Customize the base model and scaling